po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/03-Day/03-Day-LessonPlan.md

 * Answer any questions before proceeding to the next activity.

-### 4. Instructor Demo: Introduce Homework (5 min)
+### 4. Instructor Demo: Introduce Challenge (5 min)

-* Navigate to `02-Homework/Main` in your command line and run `npm install` and `npm run develop`.
+* Navigate to `02-Challenge/Main` in your command line and run `npm install` and `npm run develop`.

-* **Note** If you get an `eslint` preflight check error when running the Homework application, add an `.env` folder to the root of the project and add `SKIP_PREFLIGHT_CHECK=true`.
-You can also avoid the error by running the Homework from the class repo, to avoid conflicting `eslint` installations.
+* **Note** If you get an `eslint` preflight check error when running the Challenge application, add an `.env` folder to the root of the project and add `SKIP_PREFLIGHT_CHECK=true`.
+You can also avoid the error by running the Challenge from the class repo, to avoid conflicting `eslint` installations.

 * Open `localhost:3000` in your browser and demonstrate the following:

-  * For this week's homework, we are taking an existing book search engine that was built using a RESTful API and refactor it to use a GraphQL API.
+  * For this week's Challenge, we are taking an existing book search engine that was built using a RESTful API and refactor it to use a GraphQL API.

   * When the app loads, we are presented with an option to "Search for Books" as well as an option to "SignUp/Login".